lfex/lric/README.md

 ## Introduction

-Mostly because the modules in the Erlang client for riak are too cumbersome.
+Mostly because the module names of the Erlang Riak client are a bit cumbersome.
+And not Lispy.

 ## Prerequisites